 The reason for refusal states that the siting of the kiosk would add street clutter to this part of Camden.
 'Clutter' is defined by Wikipedia as "a confused or disordered state or collection" whilst the Collins English Dictionary defines it as "a disordered heap or mass of objects".
-A number of bollards, a lamp post and a street sign are the only items of street furniture in close proximity to the proposed kiosk location.
+A number of lamp posts, bus shelters and litter bins are the only items of street furniture in close proximity to the proposed kiosk location.
 As such, the appellant is at a loss as to how the siting of the proposed kiosk would result in street clutter at the appeal location.
 The appellants' interpretation of the refusal is that Camden Council consider that adding any street furniture in any location constitutes the creation of clutter, to the detriment of the streetscene.

 The Officer's Report refers to a number of existing telephone kiosks which are sited in the locality.
-It should be noted that none of these existing kiosks are wheelchair accessible or within close proximity to the appeal site.
+It should be noted that none of these existing kiosks are wheelchair accessible.
 The appellant also wishes to draw attention to the fact that the NPPF (Paragraph 46) stipulates that local planning authorities should not impose a ban on new telecommunications development in certain areas, nor seek to prevent competition between different operators or question the need for telecommunications systems.